What Managers Should Focus On While Setting SMART Goals For Teamwork

 4. Solicit feedback.

 Look for inputs from team members.
-As a manager or leader, you should be able to make changes based on your staff's information.
-Only when everyone is comfortable engaging and communication is frank and transparent, will progress occur.
+As a manager or leader, you should make changes based on your staff's information.
+Only when everyone is comfortable engaging and communication is frank and transparent will progress occur.

 Read our blog on: Effective Feedback: Key Elements to Keep in Mind